 If you used a little too much ink on a paper, it would flow out in a similar way to how this typeface bulges around the edges.
 Think classic, think handmade.

-Somewhere along the path I decided I would go all the way, so I looked for a program, and found Glyphs to be the most attractive program, in every way.
+Somewhere along the path I decided I would go all the way and create a finished font, so I looked for a program, and found Glyphs to be the most attractive program, in every way.
+Here came the point of no return.
+I like to finish my projects (at least most of the time).

-So I did not spend too much time researching alternatives (a little of course), but instead spent that time learning the program.
+I did not spend too much time researching alternatives (a little of course), but instead spent that time learning the program.
 As usual I was instantly frustrated with it, since it didn’t act exactly like Photoshop and Illustrator, but very soon I was into it, and I now love it.
+It simplifies so many steps if the process.

 Ink & Blotts